Reading45 min read·Module 1High exam weight

 iam:CreateUserCreate an IAM user

-iam:AttachUserPolicyAttach managed policy to user
+iam:AttachUserPolicyAttach a managed policy to a user

-iam:CreateRoleCreate an IAM role
+iam:CreateRoleCreate a role

 ResourceDefault Limit